Enfoq/my_python_rep/README.md

 # my_python_rep
-#Some of my scripts, tests (from book), or tasks from sites
+#Some of my scripts, tasks from books, sites.